 ONLINE Part-Time (per credit)

-*Rates based on fall 2023 combined tuition and fees, subject to change.
+*Rates based on fall 2024 combined tuition and fees, subject to change.
 Rates apply only to matriculated MSW students.
 View all current rates on the Student Accounts website.

 The Online DSW tuition rates are posted on the DSW program page.

-When planning how you will fund your graduate degree, make sure to budget for not only the direct costs (like tuition and fees), but also indirect costs, such as housing, food, books, supplies, transportation, and childcare.
+When planning how you will fund your graduate degree, make sure to budget for not only the direct costs (like tuition and fees), but also indirect costs, such as housing, food, books, supplies, transportation and child care.
 View the full-time cost of attendance on the Financial Aid Office website to see a sample budget.

 There are various types of financial assistance available to students.
 Below are some of the most common.